Torame2017/PocketArena/README.md

 It enables your clan to share arrangements of parties.

 ## Environment
-I checked this tool using CentOS 6.8 and Python 3.6.4
+This tool has been tested using CentOS 6.8 and Python 3.6.4

 ## How to install
 1. Checkout this repository